 It is one of the seven major ski resorts near the capital city and the second most challenging resort after Shemshak in the same region.
 It has a good selection of cafes at the top of the gondola station and also at the bottom.
 Even better, the resort is not crowded, even during the peak of the ski season!

 Book our ski holiday in Iran

-There will be tone escorted ski holidays for 2017 with 8 full days in Iran for up to 20 people as follows
+There will be two escorted ski holidays for 2018 with 8 full days in Iran for up to 20 people as follows

 If you require a single room please add a supplement of £150pp.

 These are introductory rates only valid until August 2017

 Skiing in Iran Itinerary

 Day 1 – Arrive in Tehran in the morning, overnight at a boutique hotel (if landing early in the morning) followed by breakfast.
 Sightseeing tour around Tehran, including the indoor market, palaces and other notable sights.
 Lunch and then an evening meal at a local Iranian restaurant in Tehran.
 Overnight stay in Tehran.

 Day 2 – Leave early and transfer to Shemshak, where we will ski in the resort during the day.
 We will stay overnight in a hotel in Shemshak village and have an evening meal in the hotel.